woocommerce/woocommerce/readme.txt

 == Changelog ==

 = 1.5.6 =
+* Feature - Default display for shipping methods is radio buttons.
+Before, when methods were enabled/disabled based on coupons or customer, changed methods could go unnoticed.
+Radio options are always visible.
+* Feature - Option to display shipping methods as a select box vs. radio buttons
 * Tweak - When the count of available shipping methods changes, reset to default
 * Tweak - Optimisations to monthly and product reports
 * Tweak - Individually sold variation handling
+* Tweak - Removed mdash; from shipping options
 * Fix - Google Analytics options fix
 * Fix - % discount rounding